 Trimming your video

-Use Premiere Pro to edit your video
+Use Premiere Pro for video editing

 Using the iPhone camera app